 For parents wanting to relocate to interstate with their children, as with all parenting matters, it is always best for the parents to try and reach an agreement together about the future living arrangements for the children.
 In most relocation matters, it is difficult for an agreement to be reached between the parents as it means that the non-relocating parent may lose time that they would normally spend with the children and not be able to be a significant part of their day to day life.
 This needs to be weighed up with the other parent’s right to freedom of movement.

-If the parties cannot agree about relocating after attempting to reach agreement, the relocating parent needs to apply to the Court for Orders allowing him/her to relocate with the children.
+If the parties cannot agree about relocating after attempting to reach agreement, the relocating parent needs to apply to the court for orders allowing them to relocate with the children.
 When considering making a court application, the relocating parent will need to consider the following: